Vietnam.vn - Nền tảng quảng bá Việt Nam

 Among Oryz Saigon's rotating menu, one standout dish is the satay pho, where Vietnamese pho is combined with Chaozhou satay rice noodles.

-While researching the cuisine of Cho Lon, Fong discovered a noodle shop in Cho Lon that sold a dish called pho satay, which had been around for many years, largely unnoticed by locals.
-Fong then kept coming back to eat and talk to the owner about how to prepare this pho satay.
+While researching the cuisine of Cho Lon, Fong discovered a noodle shop in Cho Lon that sold a dish called pho satay, which had existed for many years, largely unnoticed by locals.
+Fong then kept coming back to eat, talking to the owner about how to prepare this pho satay.

 “The hardest part was perfecting the satay sauce,” he says, “It took me two weeks to develop this sauce.”